aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 You can construct clients in the {{% alias sdk-go %}} using either the `New` or `NewFromConfig` constructor functions in the client's package.
 When migrating from the AWS SDK for Go we recommend that you use the `NewFromConfig` variant, which will return a new service client using values from an `aws.Config`.
-The `aws.Config` value will of been created while loading the SDK shared configuration using
+The `aws.Config` value will have been created while loading the SDK shared configuration using
 `config.LoadDefaultConfig`.
 For details on creating service clients see [Using AWS Services]({{% ref "making-requests" %}}).